New Mexico’s rural areas gain high-speed internet through federal funding

 Related

-The VA’s Interest Rate Reduction Refinance Loans in New Mexico for the fourth quarter of the fiscal year 2025 averaged $348,478, according to the Veterans Affairs Home Loans Index.
+The VA issued 590 Interest Rate Reduction Refinance Loans in New Mexico during the first quarter of fiscal year 2026, according to figures provided by the Veterans Affairs Home Loans Index.